 I throw myself on the mercy of the kitchen, ask nicely and get a half-portion of that pasta.
 I’ll walk back, I reason, mindful of another feast planned for this evening, and get voluptuous curls of sunny (sorry) yellow pappardelle, fat and silky, with a sauce with heft and depth, that meat rich and dark and subtly gamey.

 Dessert?
-An exemplary tiramisu, the base sodden with coffee, those upper layers cloud soft.
-Is this the best tiramisu I’ve had in Bristol?
-Probably: and as the last one was at Casamia, that’s some praise, isn’t it?
+An exemplary tiramisu, the base sodden with coffee, those upper layers cloud-soft.
+It’s a beauty, the best tiramisu I’ve had in years.

 Is everything ok? asks my server.
 To which the answer is- No, because ‘OK’ doesn’t really cover what’s going on here, nowhere near.
 These Bristol restaurants seem to pop up fully-formed to slavering acclaim.
 National reviewers flock.
 That could awaken the cynic in anyone.
 But there’s a good reason for that: they’re bloody good places to eat.
 Come here, bring someone who will throw themselves into the spirit of the place with you, indulge yourselves.
 Just don’t expect it to be an easy choice.